fabianoo/ranged-redblack-tree/README.md

 As a naive linear search approach would not be acceptable due to its O(n) complexity being highly ineffective when the data gets bigger, I chose to use a Binary Search Tree based solution.
 For the tree representation, I chose to use an explicit over an implicit approach since it's more readable.
-Anyway, the benefits of an implicit approach, in this case, I think do not worth it.
+Anyway, the benefits of an implicit approach, in this case, I think would not be worth it.

 The solution is inspired in two classical algorithms: `The Red-Black Tree` and `The Interval Tree`.
-Therefore, we can benefit of a robust O(log n) algorithm with with the fail fast properties of the `Interval Tree`.
+Therefore, we can benefit of a robust O(log n) algorithm with the fail fast properties of the `Interval Tree`.

 Below, we can compare the Linear approach with the RB Tree: